Chauvin trial: Minneapolis police chief testifies, ER doc theorizes that lack of oxygen stopped Floyd's heart

 Dr. Bradford Langenfeld, who was a senior resident on duty that night at Hennepin County Medical Center, took the stand at the beginning of Week Two of former Minneapolis Officer Derek Chauvin’s murder trial, as prosecutors sought to establish that it was Chauvin’s knee on the Black man’s neck that killed him.

 Langenfeld said Floyd’s heart had stopped by the time he arrived at the hospital.
-The doctor said that he was not told of any efforts at the scene by bystanders or police to resuscitate Floyd but that paramedics told him they had tried for about 30 minutes.
+The doctor said he was not told of any efforts at the scene by bystanders or police to resuscitate Floyd but that paramedics told him they had tried for about 30 minutes.

 Under questioning by prosecutor Jerry Blackwell, Langenfeld said that based on the information he had, it was "more likely than the other possibilities" that Floyd's cardiac arrest – the stopping of his heart – was caused by asphyxia, or insufficient oxygen.

-Langenfeld said that "any amount of time" a patient spends in cardiac arrest without immediate CPR decreases the chance of a good outcome.
+Langenfeld said "any amount of time" a patient spends in cardiac arrest without immediate CPR decreases the chance of a good outcome.
 He said there is an approximately 10% to 15% decrease in survival for every minute that CPR is not administered.

 CLICK HERE TO GET THE FOX NEWS APP